 I'm currently working towards my PhD on energy use in domestic retrofits.
 There is an urgent need to reduce energy consumption in order to mitigate climate change.
 I'm looking at the life-cycle energy associated with domestic retrofits.

 I'm Lois.
 I am a PhD student and a self-build retrofitter.
 I live near Lancaster, in Northwest England with my husband Tom, and our dog.
-We're more than four years into our retrofit, and the end might now be in sight!
+We're more than five years into our retrofit, and the end might now be in sight!

 I try to live a low-impact lifestyle, so reducing energy use for heating the home is really important to me, which is why we're doing a low-energy retrofit.
 Plus, it means we will have a really healthy and comfortable living environment.